bbauska/W3Cx-3of5/README.md

 &lt;and here&gt;

 Input elements, in particular the elements introduced by HTML5, can be used as widgets to control the behavior of a Web application.
-In this situation, they do not need to be inside a <form> element.
+In this situation, they do not need to be inside a &lt;form&gt; element.
 We just bind event listeners to them and we use them as client-side widgets.

 <h4>Examples</h4>